Bean Pod is used as a supportive treatment for inability to urinate. In herbal folk medicine, it is used as a diuretic and antidiabetic.

 Small caltrops herba (Tribulus terrestris)

-The popularity of tribulus as an herbal remedy for erectile dysfunction might be because of its ability to relax smooth muscles and by this allowing greater blood flow to the genitals.
+The popularity of tribulus as an herbal medicine/remedy for erectile dysfunction might be because of its ability to relax smooth muscles and by this allowing greater blood flow to the genitals.

 Because of its claim to increase testosterone levels naturally, it has become popular herb for body building and as a remedy to gain weight for men.